-The Human Rights Centre is running a pioneering six-day summer school on methods for human rights
+The Human Rights Centre runs a pioneering summer school on methods for human rights

 research.
 Discounts available for academic and not-for profit sectors as well as Essex research students, alumni and staff.

 We are one of the oldest academic human rights centres in the world and enjoy a global reputation

 as a leader in the field of human rights research, practice, and education.

 We bring together over 80 academic staff from 11 departments

 who are prominent scholars in human rights and advise and act on behalf of governments, NGOs, national and